-Lorenzo de’ Medici (January 1, 1449 – April 9, 1492) – called the Magnificent – is probably the most well-known member of the Medici family; he was the son of Piero de’ Medici and Lucrezia Tornabuoni and the grandson of Cosimo the Elder.
+Lorenzo de’ Medici (January 1, 1449 – April 9, 1492) – called Il Magnifico (The Magnificent) – is probably the most well-known member of the Medici family; he was the son of Piero de’ Medici and Lucrezia Tornabuoni and the grandson of Cosimo the Elder.

 He was a magnate, diplomat, politician, and patron of scholars, artists, and poets.
 He is well known for his contribution to the art world by sponsoring artists such as Botticelli and Michelangelo.
 His life coincided with the mature phase of Italian Renaissance, and his death coincided with the end of the Golden Age of Florence.